 North Highlands Truck Accident Lawyer

 Large commercial trucks share the roads with passenger vehicles, cyclists, and pedestrians throughout California, including the North Highlands area.
-While common carriers are heavily regulated by the federal and state governments, there are still thousands of severe crashes yearly.
+While common carriers are heavily regulated by the federal and state governments, thousands of severe crashes are still yearly.
 Trucking companies and drivers are obligated to safely operate and maintain their vehicles to prevent accidents from happening on the road.
 If this is not followed, an injured person or family of a decedent may be able to file a claim against a negligent trucker or entity for damages incurred.
 While proving negligence in every case is not always easy, hiring an experienced attorney can make a difference in the case's outcome.Common Factors in a Tractor-Trailer Accident

 - Cargo Errors: There are a few reasons cargo can cause a collision.
-The shipment may be improperly secured where unbalanced weight distribution can lead to a rollover accident.
+The shipment may be improperly secured, where unbalanced weight distribution can lead to a rollover accident.
 The load may also be mislabeled or hazardous, leading to a dangerous explosion or spill.

 - Fatigue: Truckers are not allowed to work extended hours without sufficient rest.
 Driver fatigue and sleep deprivation are leading causes of commercial truck accidents.

 - Insufficient Truck Maintenance: Lack of regular repairs and maintenance of commercial trucks can lead to a crash.
 This is due to a complete loss of the vehicle caused by a tire blowout, brake failure, or other equipment failures.

 - Reckless Driving: A trucker that fails to follow the rules of the road can risk the lives of others.
 Many accidents are caused by semi-trucks following other cars too closely and unsafe lane changes combined with speeding.